renesas/ra-fsp-examples/example_projects/ek_ra8m1/sci_b_lin/readme.txt

 1. Project Overview:

-    This project demonstrates the basic functionalities of LIN on Renesas RA MCUs based on Renesas FSP.
+    This project demonstrates the basic functionalities of Local Interconnect Network (LIN) on Renesas RA MCUs based on the Renesas FSP.
 The LIN modules communicate with transceivers that satisfy the ISO9141 protocol.
 The Master defines four distinct messages, each assigned a unique ID, allowing the user to select and transmit a specific message to the Slave.
 The Master sends a start frame with the selected ID to retrieve data, and the Slave responds accordingly.
+    The user can select a baud rate (2400, 4800, 9600, 10400, 14400, 19200) from the application menu.
+Additionally,
-Additionally, users can configure the baud rate to other supported values.
+    the LIN module's baud rate can be configured to other supported values, as specified in the markdown file, by modifying the configuration.xml.
 For the SAU LIN Slave, users can enter Low Power Mode (Software Standby) via the EP menu and wake up when triggered by the Master.

     Information can be displayed using either the SEGGER J-Link RTT Viewer or a serial terminal (UART) via J-Link OB VCOM, depending on availability.
 If J-Link OB VCOM is unsupported, the example project defaults to the SEGGER J-Link RTT Viewer.